byeongminbae/pwndocker/README.md

 You can run the ubuntu version you want.

-Basically, the current user's home folder is mapped to `/root`
+Basically, when running a new container, default pwd is following the user's present pwd.

 ```
 pwnker run 16.04 # or any version you want